 Botanical Philosophy

 Botany is more philosophically interesting than we like to think.
 Gradually, animals have found their way onto the philosophical curriculum; now it is time for plants to take their rightful place.
 Plants are puzzling; they pose hard problems.
 There are botanical mysteries.
 Plants compose about 98% of the earth’s biomass; animals the remaining 2%.
 They have been around since the beginning.
-They exhibit enormous variety, falling into as many species as animals, if not more.
+They exhibit enormous variety.
 They are everywhere.
 They are the primary source of biological energy.
 Without them we are all dead.
 They sexually reproduce and have myriad genes.
 They evolve by mutation and natural selection.
 They are living beings, organisms, not mere lumps of matter.
 They are subject to the law of the survival of the fittest.
 One might wonder how exactly they differ from animals—aren’t they a type of animal?
 That possibility is reinforced by other characteristics possessed by plants that tend not to be noticed or are underplayed.
 Plants move, compete, parasitize, predate, attract, poison, consume flesh, stab, and grip.
 Their movement is inconspicuous but real: flowers open and close, seek the light, transform, grow, wilt and die.
 The Venus fly-trap snaps shut.
 Vines probe and strangle.
 Pollen is discharged into the air.
 It’s a dynamic botanical world.
 Why the sharp division between animals and plants?
 Aren’t trees the botanical analogue of elephants and giraffes?
 Isn’t the drama of the selfish genes much the same in both cases?
 We already classify flora and fauna together under the title “organism”, so why not drop the insistence on a major biological division?
 Animals are closer to humans than we have historically recognized, so why not acknowledge that plants are closer to animals than we have historically recognized?
 The traditional divisions are too stark and anthropocentric.[1]

 But I am concerned with philosophical questions not taxonomic ones.
 I want to know about plant minds.
 Don’t worry, I’m not about to suggest that plants are conscious beings; I want to say that plants have features close to mental features, but they systematically lack consciousness.
 The features are beliefs and desires: plants have goals (desires) and means of achieving them (instrumental beliefs).
 They need the sun and orient themselves appropriately: they “desire” sunlight and “believe” this action is the best way to get it.
 We need not take this too literally; after all, most animal goal-directed behavior is not literally the result of beliefs and desires—neither is much human behavior come to that.
 We don’t have terms for the traits in question, so we fall back on “desire” and “belief”; the important point is that there is a natural biological kind here.
 Human action is just a special case of this more general organic configuration, and probably evolved from it.
 We really need some neologisms so that we can codify the facts better.
 We might try “cognize” for the belief part and “conate” for the desire part: the plant conates (needs, craves) the sun and cognizes (knows, perceives) that such and such an orientation is the best way to get it.
 We thus get “cognizance-conation psychology”.
 The philosophy of action will take in this broader category.
 We could call it “bio-psychology”, stripping the word “psychology” of its specifically human interpretation.[2]
 It is a kind of unconscious or proto-conscious psychology.
 Plants have an embryonic psychology, a psychology-in-the-making.
 They act under the influence of a conative and cognitive pair—needs and means to satisfying needs.
 The need can’t act on its own without some means of achieving satisfaction, and the cognizance of a means is pointless without a need to satisfy.
 The basic structure of folk psychology thus applies in the case of plants (and also simple animals).
 So far, then, we have brought plants into the ontological realm of animals (including humans); we have drawn a continuous line.
 We have made the psychology of plants line up with their biology vis-à-vis animals.